ssi-dk/microreact_integration/README.md

 The dicts must contain these keys:

-- method: str - this string will be used as title for the tree Microreact
+- method: str - this string will be used as name for the tree in Microreact
 - result: str - this is the actual tree structure formatted in Newick format